bojand/talks/fsto-2018-grpc/slides.md

 ???

 - We generate types like normal using `protoc`
-- We Web client using `protoc` using
+- In our web application we use the web client and the generated types to communicate with the server
 - Envoy must be used as a proxy for web clients to talk to
 - Nginx can also work